 Let’s take a closer look at monocytes, their role in keeping you healthy, and what it means when your monocyte levels are high.

-- Basophils secrete chemicals to help fight allergies and infectious agents.
+- Basophils secrete chemicals to help mediate the body’s response to allergies and infectious agents.

-- Eosinophils attack parasites and cancer cells and assist with allergic response.
+- Eosinophils respond to parasites and cancer cells and assist with allergic responses.

 - Lymphocytes produce antibodies against bacteria, viruses, and other invaders.

 White blood cells live in a delicate balance.
-When one is high, another might be low.
+When one type is high, another might be low.

 Looking at monocytes alone may not give you the whole picture.
-That’s why each type of white blood cell will be listed as a percentage on your blood test report.
-This report may refer to it as a leukocyte count.
+Labs typically list each type of white blood cell as a percentage on your blood test report.
+This report may refer to the overall count as the leukocyte count.
 It’s another term for white blood cell count.

-Your overall white blood count is likely to rise in response to:
+Your monocyte level and overall white blood count may rise in response to: